tcarland/kdc-ansible/README.md

 ## Running the Playbook:

-A script is provided to simplify execution of the main playbook, *kdc-site.yml*.
+A script is provided to simplify execution of the main playbook `kdc-site.yml`.
 ```
 $ ./bin/kdc-install.sh [inventory_name]
 ```